warthur/warthur/README.md

 ### Hi there 👋

+- 🔭 I’m currently at the Univeristy of Michigan as Lecturer IV and Chief Program Advisor for CS-LSA
+- 📫 How to reach me: drop by my office hours or send me an email.
+Office hours are usually listed here - https://eecs183.github.io/eecs183.org/officehours.html

 <!--
 **warthur/warthur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.